-You can use the FIPS validation tool to verify that specific components and services are FIPS-compliant.
-The tool checks the components by comparing their file signatures against ones stored in a signed signature file, and by checking that services are using the certified algorithms.
+You can use the FIPS validation tool to verify that specific components and services are FIPS-compliant by checking the signatures of the files against a signed signature file, and by checking that services are using the certified algorithms.

 Run FIPS validation